imranrazik/imranrazik.github.io/index.md

 <b> Hi!
 I’m a zoologist, designer, and science communicator based at the Max Planck Institute of Animal Behavior. </b> <br/>

-With a background in research and skills in multimedia production, I work to make science communication effective, accessible, and fun.
+With a background in research and skills in multimedia production, I work to make science fun, accessible, and effective.

 Feel free to reach out if you’re interested in collaborating or would like to know more about my work :)